togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

 But what if job hunt is **not primarily** about that?

 Writing code, doing projects, being a good coworker.
 These are all important and valuable skills.
 But it's not the full set of skills needed to get the job.
 [There is a different set](https://pbfcomics.com/comics/sisyphus-myth/).
-Your *primary* goal is to build up these job-hunt skills?
+Your *primary* goal is to build up these job-hunt skills.

 Before we launch into that list though, let's consider the structure of a job hunt.